 Early trade susbtitution

 A port site could be suitable for a specific volume, but there may be limited opportunities for port expansion once this volume has been reached.
 For instance, the initial primacy of Oakland was overtaken by the ports of Los Angeles / Long Beach, covering a wider regional market and having more room for expansion and better inland connections.
 The exception is Australia, where Sydney and Brisbane remained dominant gateways.
-The first wave underlines that several pioneers were able to initially capture the opportunities of containerization.
-Still, due to market or technical reasons, they were unable to keep this initial advantage because of factors completely outside their control, such as a shift in trade patterns.
+The first wave underlines that several pioneers were able to capture the opportunities of containerization.
+Still, due to market or technical reasons, they were unable to keep this initial advantage because of factors entirely outside their control, such as a shift in trade patterns.